-Authors: Dr Georgia M Moore, University of Wollongong, NSW, Australia; Dr Monisha Gupta, Dermatologist, The Skin Hospital, Darlinghurst, NSW, Australia.
-Conjoint, UNSW.
-DermNet NZ Editor-in-Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Authors: Dr Georgia M Moore, Junior Medical Officer, Wollongong Hospital, Wollongong, NSW, Australia; Dr Monisha Gupta, Dermatologist, The Skin Hospital, Sydney, NSW, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 January 2019.

-Annular lichenoid dermatitis of youth is a rare skin condition first described in 2003 .
+Annular lichenoid dermatitis of youth is a rare skin condition that was first described in 2003 .
 It is characterised by sharply demarcated annular erythematous macules and papules with central hypopigmentation .

 Annular lichenoid dermatitis of youth was first described in young healthy individuals from the Mediterranean .
 The mean age of patients affected by this skin condition is 10 years .
-Cases in adults and older people are reported from central Europe, America and Japan [3,4].
+Cases in adults and older people have been reported from central Europe, the USA, and Japan [3,4].

-Annular lichenoid dermatitis typically presents as asymptomatic rounded, oval or annular red-brown macules or patches.
-They start as erythematous macules with a raised border and develop central hypopigmentation as they gradually enlarge (Figure 1) .
-They are not itchy.
+Annular lichenoid dermatitis typically presents as asymptomatic rounded, oval, or annular red-brown macules or patches.
+These start as erythematous macules with a raised border and develop central hypopigmentation as they gradually enlarge (Figure 1) .
+The macules or patches are not itchy.

-The lesions are found on the trunk, groin, and less frequently, the axillae .
-The individual is otherwise well, with no systemic symptoms.
+The lesions are found on the patient's trunk, groin, and less frequently, in the axillae .
+The individual is otherwise well, with no systemic symptoms being seen.

-Annular lichenoid dermatitis of youth is diagnosed on histopathology, with specific hallmark features.
-These are:
+Annular lichenoid dermatitis of youth is diagnosed on histopathology, with the presence of specific hallmark features.
+These features include:

 The lesions can reappear once treatment has been ceased .
 Spontaneous recovery without treatment can also occur, but this is uncommon.

-Annular lichenoid dermatitis of youth slowly progresses, with no serious sequelae reported to date.
+Annular lichenoid dermatitis of youth slowly progresses, with no serious complications being reported to date.
 The duration of annular lichenoid dermatitis of youth varies.
-Out of 21 cases described from 2005 to 2013, most lesions were successfully treated with topical corticosteroids but recurred once therapy was discontinued .
-There are few cases which demonstrated complete remission after treatment cessation, and one case which showed spontaneous regression without any treatment .
+Out of 21 cases described from 2005 to 2013, most lesions were successfully treated with topical corticosteroids but these recurred once therapy was discontinued .
+There have been a few cases that demonstrated complete remission after treatment cessation, and one case that showed spontaneous regression without any treatment .

 See the DermNet NZ bookstore.